Conference Development Team

 I am particularly proud to be a volunteer founder member of Online Technology for Occupational Therapy (OT4OT), an online movement that encourages occupational therapists to come together and share knowledge and experience for free.
 In 2014 the World Federation of Occupational Therapists, approved OT4OT as International Advisory Group for Social Media, and I am happy to have had the opportunity to write the position statement for the use of social media on behalf of the organisation.

 This love of technology has led me to co-develop an app, Occubuzz, which is designed to enable people to evaluate their own occupational balance and takes steps to improve it.
 Occubuzz is available on both Apple and Android app stores and is free to download, so why not give it a go?

-It has been my pleasure to serve on the Conference planning team for three years now, with two years as Chair.
+It has been my pleasure to serve on the Conference planning team for what will be my fifth year now, with three of these years as Chair.
 I look forward to seeing you all at our next conference – it is going to be fabulous.

 - Dee ChristieDee ChristieDip OT, CMS, MA Health Studies (with distinction)

 I trained at Dorset House School of Occupational Therapy, Oxford, qualifying in 1974.
 After 3 years in the NHS in neuro rehab I moved in to a community setting in 1977 and spent more than 35 years working in local government.